 Why Are There Fruit Flies in My Kitchen Sink Drain?

 Has this ever happened to you?
-You’re scrubbing a dish in the kitchen sink and see a tiny creature fly up out of the drain.
+You’re scrubbing a dish in the kitchen sink and notice a tiny creature shoot up out of the drain.
 Was that a gnat?
-Then you watch more of them zooming around the kitchen.
+Then you see more of them buzzing around your kitchen.
 These annoying little guys are actually fruit flies.
-And if you’re wanting to know how they got in there and what may be done about them, you’re in the right place.
+And if you’re wondering how they got in there and what can be done about them, you’re in the right place.

 Why Are They Here?

-Fruit flies exist all over the U.S., and grow quickly.
-According to WebMD, “An adult female fruit fly can lay up to 2,000 eggs on the surface of anything that's moist and rotting.
+Fruit flies live all over the U.S., and grow quickly.
+According to WebMD, “An adult female fruit fly can lay up to 2,000 eggs on the surface of anything that’s moist and rotting.
 Within 30 hours, tiny maggots hatch and start to eat the decayed food.
-Within two days, they're all grown up and ready to mate.”
-As they’re drawn to moisture and rotten food, they’ll head for your trash can, your old fruit and the kitchen drain, which is filled with moisture and tiny bits of food.
-Occasionally you’ll notice them come up out of the drain.
-This can be especially frustrating if you have a partly clogged sink or disposal that empties slowly.
-This retains more moisture and food debris that attracts these insects and lets them thrive and reproduce.
+Within two days, they’re all grown up and ready to mate.”
+Since they’re drawn to moisture and decomposing food, they’ll frequently appear in your trash can, your overripe fruit and the kitchen drain, which is full of moisture and little pieces of food.
+Sometimes you’ll notice them come up out of the drain.
+This can be particularly frustrating if you have a partly clogged sink or disposal that empties slowly.
+This preserves more moisture and food debris that attracts these insects and allows them to thrive and reproduce.

 How Bad Are They?

 When fruit flies transfer from a dirty surface to a clean one, they bring germs with them.
-This may include listeria, salmonella and even E. coli.
-All of these bacteria can result in acute cases of food poisoning.
+This can include listeria, salmonella and even E. coli.
+All of these bacteria can lead to serious cases of food poisoning.

 What Can I Do About Them?

-Owing to this bacterial risk, keep your home's surfaces clean at all times.
-Use a kitchen surface cleaner that destroys bacteria.
-Don’t reuse sponges that can soak up, retain and transfer germs.
-It’s best to use paper towels and throw them away.
+Due to this bacterial risk, keep your surfaces clean at all times.
+Use a kitchen surface cleaner that eliminates bacteria.
+Don’t reuse sponges that can attract, retain and exchange germs.
+It’s better to use paper towels and throw them out.

 Bug sprays can kill off the adult fruit flies but won’t get rid of the eggs.
-And you probably don’t want to spray insecticide all throughout your kitchen.
-Instead, run boiling water in your drain.
-Before bed, close off your drains with clear packing tape.
-In the morning, you should see some fruit flies trapped to it.
+And you probably don’t want to spray insecticide all over your kitchen.
+Instead, pour boiling water in your drain.
+Before bed, close up your drains with clear packing tape.
+Every morning, you should see some fruit flies trapped to it.

-Here are other traps you can also try, all with a jar:
+Here are other barriers you can also attempt, all involving a jar:

-• Wine—Pour an ounce of wine into the jar.
-Make a hole in the lid so the fruit flies can enter.
-You can also have a funnel or paper cone instead of a lid.
+• Wine—Pour an ounce of wine inside the jar.
+Put a hole in the lid so the fruit flies can enter.
+You can also use a funnel or paper cone rather than a lid.

-• Spoiled fruit—Same as above, but using rotten fruit instead of wine.
+• Rotten fruit—Same as above, but using rotten fruit in place of wine.

 • Apple cider vinegar and dish soap—Same as above with dish liquid as well, which makes it harder for flies to get away.

-• Yeast—Put in two or three ounces of water, one packet of activated dry yeast as well as a teaspoon of sugar.
+• Yeast—Add two or three ounces of water, one packet of activated dry yeast and a teaspoon of sugar.

 • Clean your produce immediately after bringing it home.
-In some cases they can contain fruit fly eggs or larvae.
+Occasionally they can contain fruit fly eggs or larvae.

-• Don't keep spoiled produce in your home.
+• Don’t keep spoiled produce in your house.
 Buy only what you’re most likely to eat.

 • Empty your kitchen trash often, and keep it closed.